Sanaebadi97/Github-Api-Single-User/README.md

 Also considering the use of the **Navigation Component** based on single activity.

-I have to say that there is a web service by **Github Api** that you can use for documentation[https://developer.github.com/v3/users/#get-a-single-user].
+I have to say that there is a web service by **Github Api** that you can use for (documentation)[https://developer.github.com/v3/users/#get-a-single-user].

-Hoping to Fork and expand:)
+Hoping to Fork and expand :heart:

 In the next update I will write a list of each **user's Repo**.
 Other things are up to you, friends.

-thank you;)
+thank you :smiley::kissing_closed_eyes: